Get started now.

-Canada's online schools make it easier than ever to begin developing the marketable skills that can help you stand out to employers.
+Canada's online schools make it easier to develop marketable skills that can help you stand out to employers.
 That puts the career you want within your reach.
 Going to college or vocational school online makes it simpler to learn what you need to know by working your studies into a schedule that truly works for you.

-Several online schools in Canada offer degree, diploma, and certificate programs, and many institutions are exploring the possibility of offering new kinds of digital credentials.
+Several online colleges in Canada offer degree, diploma, and certificate programs, and many institutions are exploring the possibility of offering new kinds of digital credentials.
 Even before the COVID-19 pandemic, distance education was widely available throughout the country.
-Remote learning improves student access to courses in a large variety of subjects, provides greater flexibility for adult learners, and frequently involves using several interactive technologies.
+Remote learning improves student access to courses in a wide variety of subjects, provides greater flexibility for adult learners, and frequently involves using several interactive technologies.

 What you'll find in this article:

 - Online Post-Secondary Education in Canada: An Overview

 - Defining Digital Learning: Distance, In-Person, and Hybrid Program Delivery

 Canadian post-secondary schools primarily delivered instruction and course material online throughout the Fall 2020 and Winter 2021 terms due to the pandemic.
 While some activity on campus was still necessary, provincial health orders created strict guidelines for physical distancing and other infection control processes.
 A 2021 report from the Canadian Digital Learning Research Association (CDLRA) outlined this information and a lot more.